August 1 – August 4, 2022 – Camp dates

 July 30 – August 6, 2022 – Volunteer dates including travel

 About the Camp

-The camp is 4 days long, from 10:00 AM until 2:30 PM, and is divided into three age groups – preschool, elementary, and middle school.
-Snacks and lunch are prepared for the children and staff each day.
+The camp is 4 days long, from 10:00 AM until 2:30 PM, and is divided into three age groups – early elementary, upper elementary, and middle and high school.
 Family and community members are invited to Family Night for dinner and sharing of camp activities on Thursday.

 Opportunities for Building Fellowship and Mutual Understanding

 The Baltimore and Dakota Presbytery participants have many opportunities for fellowship during the week.
-The Baltimore and Upper Sioux campers find many times during the week to play basketball and kickball and go swimming and also enjoy the Thursday night sleepover.
-We worship at the Pejuhutazizi Presbyterian Church, believed to be the longest continuously operated Presbyterian Church west of the Mississippi River and in the evenings Upper Sioux elders and other members of the community speak about their art, other cultural practices and history.
-Members also drop by for dinner and to chat.
+The Baltimore and Upper Sioux campers find many times during the week to play sports and hang out together at the Upper Sioux Community Center.
+An intergenerational kickball game and pizza dinner was one of the highlights of the 2019 camp season.
+On Sunday we worship at the Pejuhutazizi Presbyterian Church, believed to be the longest continuously operated Presbyterian Church west of the Mississippi River.
+In the evenings Upper Sioux elders and other members of the community speak about their art, other cultural practices and history.
+Community members also drop by for dinner and to chat.

-Unlike other BDLC Learning Camps, Pejuhutazizi offers a family experience.
-Entire families are invited to participate as either campers or volunteers.
-We are seeking 15 – 17 volunteers and 5 – 7 campers for the PFLC camp.
+Pejuhutazizi Family Learning Camp offers a family experience where entire families are invited to participate as either campers or volunteers.
+We are seeking 20 volunteers and 4 to 6 campers for the PFLC camp.
 Volunteers will be comprised of a mixture of high school and college students, parents, and other adults of all ages.
 Camp staff must have finished 9th grade by the end of the school year.